intersystems-community/integratedml-demo-template/README.md

   2. irisimlsvr another one for an IRIS 2020.3 Community Edition, with pre-loaded sample data in USER namespace(see its [Dockerfile](iris-aa-server/Dockerfile) and [iris.script](iris-aa-server/iris.script) that is run at startup)

 ### Sample notebooks to get you started
-2 sample notebook files in this template:
+2 sample notebook files -- by default this template starts Jupyter at http://localhost:8896/tree :
 - [campaign-integratedml-jdbc.ipynb](jupyter-samples/campaign-integratedml-jdbc.ipynb): A simple JDBC connection from tf2jupyter into a sample data table (Marketing Campaign data) within InterSystems IRIS's USER namespace, showing some use of IntegratedML including VALIDATE MODEL command usage.
 - [biomedical-integratedml-PyODBC.ipynb](jupyter-samples/biomedical-integratedml-PyODBC.ipynb): Connection to InterSystems IRIS server over PyODBC, building and using an IntegratedML machine learning mode, with a complex SQL query using the PREDICT() and PROBABILITY() IntegratedML SQL functions.